liang10k/OpenCV-webcam-video-image-detection/README.md

 or an error like this:
 `from object_detection.core import standard_fields as fields ModuleNotFoundError: No module named 'object_detection'` to fix this go to the protos/visualiztion_utils.py change `from object_detection.core import standard_fields as fields` to `from core import standard_fields as fields`
-This is due to upgraded version, the directory of certain file got changed
-I will change the "webcam_detection.py" later
+This is due to upgraded version, the directory of certain files got changed I will change the "webcam_detection.py" later